|A R C H I V E S||F O R S A L E||E V E N T S||I N I T I A T I V E S||E N G A G E||I N Q U I R E|

 Most people are surprised, even shocked, to learn North Carolina has the third largest concentration of Modernist houses in America.
 Who knew that little ol' Mayberry would be a center for great residential architecture?

 North Carolina Modernist Houses (NCMH) is the world's largest open digital archive for residential Modernist architecture.
 We are a nonprofit 501C3 educational archive with a three-fold, heartfelt mission for the documentation, preservation, and promotion of Modernist houses.
+Learn more about the staff and key volunteers who work hard on our missions of documentation, preservation, and promotion.

 Explore NCMH's extensive archives of North Carolina Modernist houses and their architects.
 View videos of North Carolina's mid-century Modernist architects.
 Then explore the largest open digital archive of residential Modernist masters such as Wright, Neutra, Kundig, Ain, Arahuete, Gehry, Gropius, Soriano, Meier, Jones, Lautner, and many more.